VincentOracle/SPSS-Statistical-Package-for-the-Social-Sciences-/README.md

 IBM® SPSS® Statistics is a powerful statistical software platform.
 It offers a user-friendly interface and a robust set of features that lets your organization quickly extract actionable insights from your data.
 Advanced statistical procedures help ensure high accuracy and quality decision makiNg.
 All facets of the analytics lifecycle are included, from data preparation and management to analysis and reporting.

-# Early Childhood Longitudinal Study, Kindergarten Class of 1998-99 (ECLS-K)
+# Early Childhood Longitudinal Study, Kindergarten Class of 1998-99 (ECLS-K) Project
 ## Introduction
 ### Overview
 Early childhood education plays a pivotal role in shaping a child's academic trajectory and overall development.
 Understanding the factors that influence students' educational experiences is of paramount importance for educators and researchers alike.
 The present study utilizes data from the Early Childhood Longitudinal Study, Kindergarten Class of 1998-99 (ECLS-K) to delve into the relationship between family types and students' reading levels.